fabacab/inline-gdocs-viewer/readme.txt

 Please refer to the [DataTables API reference manual](https://datatables.net/reference/api) for more information about customizing DataTables-enhanced tables.

 Another option for sorting your table, for example, is to use the `query` attribute and pass along an appropriate [Google Charts API Query Language query that includes an `order by` clause](https://developers.google.com/chart/interactive/docs/querylanguage#Order_By).
+In this case, however, you may want to disable DataTables's client-side sorting, as the data will be sorted in the HTML source.

 = How do I customize my chart? =
 Using specific shortcode attributes, you can choose from a huge number of configurable options to customize the look and feel of your chart.
 The specific shortcode attributes available to you depend on the type of chart you chose.
 Refer to the [Google Chart API documentation](https://developers.google.com/chart/interactive/docs/gallery) to learn which configuration options are available for which type of charts.